sassoftware/sas-container-recipes/README.md

-# Background
+## SAS for Containers: Recipes
-This repository contains a collection of recipes for building containers with SAS Viya software and other tools.
+This repository contains a collection of recipes and other resources for building containers that include SAS Viya software and other tools.

+- [/all-in-one](all-in-one/README.md) creates a SAS Viya programming-only analytic container from one Dockerfile for convenience and simplicity.
+This recipe, which was presented at SAS Global Forum 2018, includes SAS Studio, R Studio, and Jupyter Lab.
-* [viya-programming](viya-programming/README.md) is a set of tools for creating SAS Viya 3.4 containers.
+- [/viya-programming](viya-programming/README.md) is a folder that includes a set of tools for creating SAS Viya 3.4 programming-only Docker images.
-* [addons](addons/README.md) is a set of tools for adding to the SAS Viya 3.4 containers.
+- [/addons](addons/README.md) contains recipes and resources for building images.
-* [utilities](utilities/README.md) is a set of files that can be used when creating SAS Viya 3.4 containers.
+- [/utilities](utilities/README.md) is a set of files that can be used when building images.
-* [all-in-one](all-in-one/README.md) is a set of tools for creating a SAS Viya 3.3 single container, for convenience and simplicity.
+- A [build script](#Use-build.sh-to-Build-the-Images) that you can use to build a set of Docker images for SAS Viya 3.4.

-# Prerequisites
+## Prerequisites
-## SAS Software
+### SAS Software

-* SAS Viya 3.4 software: a SAS Viya on Linux order and the SAS_Viya_deployment_data.zip from the Software Order Email (SOE).
+SAS Viya 3.4 software: a SAS Viya 3.4 on Linux order and the SAS_Viya_deployment_data.zip from the Software Order Email (SOE) are required.

-* It is strongly recommended that you create a mirror repository of the SAS Viya 3.4 software.
+**Tip:** Create a local mirror repository of the SAS Viya software to save time and to protect you from download limits.
+Each time you build an image of the SAS Viya software, the required RPM files must be accessed.
+Setting up a mirror repository for the RPM files can save time because you access the RPM files locally each time that you build or rebuild an image.
+If you do not set up a mirror repository, then the RPM files are downloaded from servers that are hosted by SAS, which can take longer.
+Also, there is a limit to how many times that you can download a SAS Viya software order from the SAS servers.
 For more information, see [Create a Mirror Repository](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.4) in the SAS Viya for Linux: Deployment Guide.

-**Note:** To include any future updates of the SAS Viya 3.4 software, you must rebuild  recipes with the updated SAS Viya 3.4 software.
+To include any future updates of the SAS Viya 3.4 software, you must rebuild recipes with the updated SAS Viya 3.4 software that is available from the SAS servers, or from a local mirror repository of the updated software.

-## Other Software
+### Other Software

-* A [supported version](https://success.docker.com/article/maintenance-lifecycle) of Docker is required.
+- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of Docker is required.
-* Git is required.
+- Git is required.

-# How to Clone the Repository
+### Clone the Repository

 Here is an example of the `git clone` command for a Linux host that has Git and Docker installed.
 The command assumes that you will clone the repository in the $HOME directory.